caitlinfcorrigan/MyTrails/README.md

 ## Stretch Goals
 * Use Google Map API to embed a map with pins for all trails (Home page)
 * Display map with trail on /trails:id
+* Display 7-day weather forecast for user (Home page)
 * Sort reviews by date or rating.
 * Highest rated trails
+* Display weather forecast at the top of page